commatalk/commapluscoin/doc/developer-notes.md

  */
 bool function(int arg1, const char *arg2)
 ```
-A complete list of `@xxx` commapluscoinnds can be found at http://www.stack.nl/~dimitri/doxygen/manual/commapluscoinnds.html.
+A complete list of `@xxx` commands can be found at http://www.stack.nl/~dimitri/doxygen/manual/commands.html.
 As Doxygen recognizes the comments by the delimiters (`/**` and `*/` in this case), you don't
-*need* to provide any commapluscoinnds for a comment to be valid; just a description text is fine.
+*need* to provide any commands for a comment to be valid; just a description text is fine.

 To describe a class use the same construct above the class definition:
 ```c++